Kuadrant/kuadrant-operator/config/install/README.md

 ```

-You can also view the subscription for information:
+You can also view the subscription for information about the install:

 ```bash
 kubectl get subscription -n kuadrant-system -o=yaml